huggingface/transformers/docs/source/model_doc/tapas.rst

 - TAPAS is a model that uses relative position embeddings by default (restarting the position embeddings at every cell of the table).
 According to the authors, this usually results in a slightly better performance, and allows you to encode longer sequences without running out of embeddings.
-This is reflected in the hyperparameter ``reset_position_index_per_cell`` parameter of :class:`~transformers.TapasConfig`, which is set to ``True`` by default.
+This is reflected in the ``reset_position_index_per_cell`` parameter of :class:`~transformers.TapasConfig`, which is set to ``True`` by default.
-  There are both pre-trained models in the model hub with absolute and relative position embeddings.
+  There are both pre-trained models in the `model hub`_ with absolute and relative position embeddings.
+Note that it's usually advised to pad the inputs on the right rather than the left.
+- TAPAS is based on BERT, so ``TAPAS-base`` for example corresponds to a ``BERT-base`` architecture.
+Of course, TAPAS-large will result in the best performance (the results reported in the paper are from TAPAS-large).
+Metrics of the various sized models are shown on the `original Github repository`_.
 - TAPAS has checkpoints fine-tuned on SQA, which are capable of answering questions related to a table in a conversational set-up.
 This means that you can ask follow-up questions such as "what is his age?" related to the previous question.
 Note that the forward pass of TAPAS is a bit different in case of a conversational set-up: in that